Black Watch (wristwatch)

 The Black Watch was supplied with a plastic band as standard, with a black stainless steel bracelet available as an extra at £2.00.

 Design

-The Black Watch was equipped with a red LED display, which illuminated only when the watchcase's surface was pressed; pressing one part of the case displayed hours and minutes, pressing another displayed minutes and seconds.
+The Black Watch was equipped with a red light emitting diode display, which illuminated only when the watchcase's surface was pressed; pressing one part of the case displayed hours and minutes, pressing another displayed minutes and seconds.
 The Black Watch was later available in grey and white, with these versions also having a date function.

 The product was beset by technical problems, including short battery life, variable accuracy and a very sensitive integrated circuit which could be rendered useless by static shock.
 In spite of this, Sinclair's advertising still claimed: